A Loch Ness and Caledonian Canal Boat Cruise

 Day 4 - April 7th - Today will be spent in and around our lovely home and estate.
 Sitting high above Loch Tay in Scotland, this large holiday home boasts stunning panoramic views of the loch and surrounding Perthshire hillside.
 Each bedroom has en-suite facilities and there is plenty of space for large groups to get together or spread out, with unique sitting rooms, dining rooms, a snug, library, kitchen, breakfast room, party room, bar, games room and media room.
 There’s outdoor seating and a hot tub, and the extensive grounds contain manicured lawns with fruit trees, plus an enchanted forest with walkways, statues and fire pits.
 There is also access across the fields to the lochside for wild water swimming.
 The house and its grounds were built in 1843 for the Earl of Breadalbane as his summer hunting lodge.
 Originally the estate covered over 50,000 acres of land on the north shore of the loch and included much of what is now Killin village..
 You will have a packed lunch to enjoy at your leisure either inside or outside and then in the evening we will gather together again for dinner.
 Dinner and Overnight Loch Tay.
 (B,L,D)

 Day 6 - April 9th - Our first visit of the day takes us to the very heart of Angus in Scotland, Glamis Castle.
 This has been the ancestral seat to the Earls of Strathmore and Kinghorne since 1372.
 Once the inspiration for William Shakespeare’s Macbeth, Glamis is renowned for its rich history and famous visitors, from Mary, Queen of Scots to James V. Glamis Castle was the childhood home of HM Queen Elizabeth The Queen Mother.
 Her younger daughter, HRH Princess Margaret, was born here and was also frequent visitor during her childhood, alongside her elder sister HRH Princess Elizabeth.
 After our visit we stop for Afternoon Tea and then make our way to Dundee where you can first find some lunch and then we visit Discovery Point where we will embark on an intrepid voyage through time.
 We will explore the pioneering Royal Research Ship Discovery and uncover the stories of her illustrious past, from her beginnings in the shipyards of Dundee and her legendary Antarctic expedition of 1901 under Captain Scott, to her many adventures beyond.
 Step aboard and immerse yourself in the journey of Discovery!
 Having travelled all over the globe, the ship returned to its home of Dundee in 1986 and has since been cared for by Dundee Heritage Trust.
 We then make our way back home to get ready for a Murder Mystery Evening.
-Dinner and Overnight Logiealmond.
+Dinner and Overnight Loch Tay.
 (B,L,D)

-Day 8 - 13 - April 11th - 17th - This morning we leave Loch Tay behind and make our way north to Inverness where we will meet up with our Majestic Line Boats for our trip throgh the Caledonian Canal.
-We will make a few stop along the way including Fort William and F0rt Augustus.
+Day 8 - 13 - April 11th - 17th - This morning we leave Loch Tay behind and make our way north to Inverness where we will meet up with our Majestic Line Boats for our trip through the Caledonian Canal.
+We will make a few stop along the way including Fort William and Fort Augustus.
 These are both stops on the Caledonian Canal System and it will be nice to see them landside before we experience them waterside.
 Our first stop is Fort William renowned for its breathtaking landscapes that showcase the beauty of the Scottish Highlands.
 With Ben Nevis towering over the town, Glen Nevis offering lush green valleys and towering mountains, and Loch Linnhe providing stunning vistas of the surrounding hills and forests.
 We then make our way to Fort Augustus situated on the most southern tip of Loch Ness on the Great Glen Way.
 You can find some lunch here before we do some exploring.
 Lying on the impressive 60 mile long Caledonian Canal, halfway between Inverness and Fort William, Fort Augustus offers spectacular views down Loch Ness.
 To the north the canal enters Loch Ness, and within the village itself is a flight of locks that provide a fascinating place to watch the world go by.
 After thoroughly exploring Fort Augustus.
 We make our way further north to Inverness to get ready for our 6 Night Cruise.
 Overnight Onboard.

-The next 6 nights will be spent on board our very informal and relaxed vessels.
+The next 6 nights will be spent onboard our very informal and relaxed vessels.
 It's entirely up to you how much time you spend relaxing or being more active.
 Many people are content to just watch the beautiful scenery slip past from the comfort of the deck saloon, while those with an interest in birds and marine wildlife will enjoy scanning the sea and coast from the sheltered outdoor decks, binoculars at the ready.

 Every day, the vessels will anchor off one or two new locations, including many enchanting places that can only be accessed by these smaller cruise vessels.
 There is no fixed itinerary on a Majestic Line cruise; there is a wide choice of fascinating and beautiful places to drop anchor and the actual stopovers will be chosen because they offer the best cruising conditions on the day.
 The Skipper will also consult us about the choices of anchorages.
 Approaching historic buildings and villages from the sea always gives a unique perspective and every day brings a new slice of Scottish history to investigate.
 There is usually the opportunity for a walk around each anchorage and trips ashore tend to last around 1-2 hours giving you plenty opportunity to stretch your legs and enjoy delightful walks in the fresh air.